LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models

 \section{Conclusion}

-In this work, we present the first study on ultra-low bit (<4-bit) post-training quantization for multimodal LLMs.
-Our experiments show that multimodal LLMs are less robust than text only LLMs to ultra-low bit quantization.
-However, we observe that certain layers exhibit lower entropy activation distributions and can better tolerate ultra-low bit quantization.
-We propose LUQ, a simple yet effective layerwise quantization strategy that selectively applies ultra-low bit precision to more tolerant layers.
-Additionally, we show that incorporating multimodal tokens during calibration improves quantization performance in the ultra-low bit regime.
-Evaluations on VQA benchmarks demonstrate that LUQ achieves significant memory savings, reducing the average bit-width by 40\% and 31\% over their 4-bit counterparts without incurring a correspondingly large degradation in performance .
-We hope our work motivates further research into strategies for assessing layerwise resilience to quantization in multimodal LLMs.
+In this work, we present the first method for ultra-low bit (<4-bit) post-training quantization of multimodal LLMs.
+Our analysis reveals that certain layers exhibit lower-entropy activation distributions and can better tolerate ultra-low bit quantization.
+Based on this, we propose LUQ, a layerwise quantization strategy that selectively applies ultra-low bit precision to more tolerant layers, combined with mixed multimodal calibration that further improves performance in this regime.
+Evaluations against multiple PTQ baselines on 9 VQA benchmarks show that LUQ reduces the average bit-width by 40\% and 31\% over 4-bit counterparts with modest accuracy loss, and that these gains translate to real inference speedups.
+Extending LUQ to joint weight-and-activation quantization is a promising direction for future work.